Casio AE-1000W: Specifications

-The watch is powered by a CR2025 3 volt lithium button cell which is claimed to last up to 10 years assuming normal operation.
+The watch is powered by a CR2025 3 volt lithium button cell which is claimed to last up to 10 years assuming normal operation 10 seconds of alarm usage and 1.5 seconds of backlight usage per day.
 The watch is reported to be accurate up to ±30 seconds per month by Casio.

 The case of the watch measures 48.1 by 43.7 by 13.7 mm and the watch weighs 40 grams.
 The watch has plastic construction for its body and lens.
 The construction of the strap depends upon the variant of the watch but varies between synthetic rubber (called resin by Casio) and stainless steel.
 The manufacturer's module number stamped on the stainless steel back of the watch is 3198.
 Interestingly, the watch has the same manual as the AE-1200WH and the AE-2100W because these models have the same functions.

 Another function of the watch is the test used to find faults in the segments of the Liquid Crystal Display.
 The test is activated by pressing the Adjust, Mode and Search buttons at the same time.
 Pressing the Search button when all the segments are visible during the test displays the watch's module number in the main time portion of the display and the date the watch was introduced in the day and date segment of the display (in MM DD layout).
 It is useful to spot a counterfeit.